mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **ResourceDetails** *(list) --*

-          The resulting detailed resource information.
+          Information about the resources.

           - *(dict) --*

-            Detailed resource information.
+            Information about a resource.

             - **Id** *(string) --*

-              Identifier of the resource.
+              The identifier of the resource.

             - **ARN** *(string) --*

-              ARN of the resource.
+              The ARN of the resource.

             - **Name** *(string) --*

-              Name of the resource.
+              The name of the resource.

             - **Description** *(string) --*

-              Description of the resource.
+              The description of the resource.

             - **CreatedTime** *(datetime) --*

-              Creation time of the resource.
+              The creation time of the resource.